vinodismyname/ClaudeCodeBootstrap/README.md

 ## Configuration

-`cc-bootstrap` requires API keys for the LLM providers and optionally for Perplexity.
+`cc-bootstrap` requires API keys for the LLM providers and optionally for Perplexity and Smithery.
 These can be configured via environment variables or CLI options.

 ### Environment Variables